Accessibility Tools

 What Is Affordable Housing?

 The concept of affordable housing is a term that was developed by federal and state governments to indicate how much housing should cost based upon the median income of the county.
 The Federal Government considers you “cost burdened” if you are paying more than 30% of your monthly income on rent and utilities (or mortgage, property taxes and utilities.)
-The standard for what a household should pay in rent is 30% of their gross income (including utilities).
-This standard allows for a household to have adequate food, clothing, transportation, and other necessities.
+This 30% standard allows for a household to have adequate food, clothing, transportation, and other necessities.

 The following information is based upon the 2025 Franklin County area median income according to the US Department of Housing and Urban Development.